superdweebie/authentication-module/README.md

 SdsAuthModule
 =============

 A simple zend framework 2 authentication module.
-This module is targeted at AJAX authentication.
+This module is enables AJAX authentication.

+Module is also configured to use SdsAccessControl if desired.

 #Installation

-    -Place the module in your vendor directory.
+    -Add the module to your composer.json:

+    "require": {
+		"superdweebie/SdsAuthModule": "dev-master",
+    }

     -Edit application.config.php and add an entry for `SdsAuthModule`

 #Use